Holidays in Hesse with typical Hessian specialties

-What is typical of the food in Hesse?
-We go through this question on our trip to the country Hesse to.
-Hessian specialties are on our menu.
-Butchers, bakers, cheesemakers and winemakers explain their craft and products to us.
-Among them we discover Hessian specialties such as the Ahle sausage.
-Arctic char from Northern Hesse.
-The "fairy tale gourmet box" from Bad Emstal.
-Sausage specialties from meat sommelier.
+What is typical for the food in Hesse?
+We will look into this question on our holiday in Hesse.
+Typical Hessian specialties are on our menu on this gourmet journey.
+Butchers, bakers, cheesemakers and winegrowers explain their craft and their products to us.
+Among them we discover Hessian specialties such as the Ahle Sausage.
+Char from Northern Hesse.
+The "Fairy Tale Gourmet Box" from Bad Emstal.
+Bratwurst specialties from the meat sommelier.
 This includes organic bread and cheese as well as Riesling.
 They all have one thing in common.
-They contain ingredients from the region.
-Essen is in Hessen Slow food from the farmers from the neighborhood, At the same time, the producer knows exactly the origin and the type of rearing of his animals exactly.
+They contain locally sourced ingredients.
+Food in Hessen is slow food from the local farmer.
+The producer knows the origin and the type of rearing of his animals exactly.
 A culinary journey as we love it.

 A culinary trip through Hessen

-Ours was also exciting culinary Driving across the country.
-This is Slow Travel Tips at its finest.
-A land game for connoisseurs.
+Our culinary trip across the country was also exciting.
+That is Slow Travel at its finest.
+A holiday in Hessen to savor.
 A route through beautiful landscapes.
-About highways that you (almost) have for you alone.
+On country roads that you (almost) have to yourself.
 With curves.
 Along the Rhine.
-By half-timbering places.
+Through half-timbered places.
 With overnight stays in simple village inns that score points with delicious food in Hesse.
 And with friendly people.
-The route takes us from the region Kassel over the Vogelsberg region in the Rheingau to the green belt around Frankfurt.
+The route takes us from the region of Kassel over the Vogelsberg region into the Rheingau and to the green belt around Frankfurt.
 Hilly landscapes alternate with cereal cultivation areas.
 Half-timbered villages await us in the Grimmheimat and around the Vogelsberg.
 The vineyards in the Rheingau trump up with vineyards in the villages and now and then a Gothic church.
 In the green belt around Frankfurt, we finally notice the proximity to the Main metropolis.

 - The Ahle Wurscht * is a raw sausage, which is offered in various forms.

-- The Schwartenmagen * one also knows as a Pressack In other regions of Germany, one also knows as a press bag, pressed sausage or pressing head.
+- The Schwartenmagen * one also knows as a Pressack In other regions of Germany.
 There are different recipes.
-Typical of Hesse is the Hessian press head.
+Typical of Hesse is the Hessian Presskopf.

 - Our favorite is the Potato sausage *.